 The service responds to residents' needs.
-Four residents (two hospital residents, including one on respite care, and one rest home resident), and three family/whānau (hospital), confirmed their rights are respected.
+Five family/whānau interviewed confirmed their rights of their relatives are respected.
 Subsection 1.5: I am protected from abuse The People: I feel safe and protected from abuse.
 Te Tiriti: Service providers provide culturally and clinically safe services for Māori, so they feel safe and are protected from abuse.
 As service providers: We ensure the people using our services are safe and protected from abuse.
 FA Cultural diversity is acknowledged, and staff are educated to look for opportunities to support Māori.
-The Māori Health Strategy aligns with the vision of Mana Hauora (Ministry of Health) for Pae ora (Healthy futures for Māori), which is underpinned by the principles of Te Tiriti o Waitangi to ensure wellbeing outcomes for Māori are prioritised.
-Specific cultural values and beliefs are documented in the resident's care plans and this is the foundation of delivery of care, by using a strengths-based and holistic model of care, as evidenced in the resident centred care plans.
+The Māori Health Strategy aligns with the vision of Mana Hauora (Ministry of Health) for Pae ora (Healthy futures for Māori) which is underpinned by the principles of Te Tiriti o Waitangi to ensure wellbeing outcomes for Māori are prioritised.
+Specific cultural values and beliefs are documented in the resident's care plans and this is the foundation of delivery of care by using a strengths-based and holistic model of care, as evidenced in the resident centred care plans.
 The holistic framework of Te Whare Tapa Whā is used in the Māori care plan and is central to Māori model of wellbeing.
-The Diversity, Equity and Inclusiveness policy aim is to understand the impact of institutional, interpersonal, and internalised racism on resident wellbeing and to improve Māori health outcomes through clinical assessments and education sessions.
-There are educational resources including 'Who me-Bias?' posters in the staffroom.
-The staff survey results for 2022 evidence a good workplace culture and teamwork; this was confirmed during interviews with staff.
+The Diversity, Equity and Inclusiveness policy and Quality and Risk management plan (2023-2024) documents a goal to understand the impact of institutional, interpersonal, and internalised racism on a patient/resident wellbeing and to improve Māori health outcomes through clinical assessments and education sessions.
+Interview with staff evidenced a good workplace culture and teamwork are prioritised.
 Subsection 1.7: I am informed and able to make choices The people: I know I will be asked for my views.
 My choices will be respected when making decisions about my wellbeing.
 If my choices cannot be upheld, I will be provided with information that supports me to understand why.
 Te Tiriti: High-quality services are provided that are easy to access and navigate.
 Providers give clear and relevant messages so that individuals and whānau can effectively manage their own health, keep well, and live well.
-As service providers: We provide people using our services or their FA The service follows relevant best practice tikanga guidelines in relation to consent.
+As service providers: We provide people using our services or their legal representatives with the information necessary to make informed decisions in accordance with their rights and their ability FA The service follows relevant best practice tikanga guidelines in relation to consent.
 The informed consent policy links to tikanga guidelines.
-The Māori health plan is available to guide on cultural responsiveness to Māori perspective of health.
-The nurse manager and registered nurse interviewed demonstrated a good understanding of informed consent processes.
+The Māori Plan is available to guide on cultural responsiveness to Māori perspective of health.
+The clinical manager and registered nurse interviewed demonstrated a good understanding of informed consent processes.
 Cultural awareness training includes best tikanga guidelines.